 Effective strategic leaders exhibit a strong sense of curiosity, an insatiable thirst to learn more about their industry, their competitive landscape, and their own business operations.
 This curiosity enhances their ability to anticipate trends, shifts, and disruptions because they’re so plugged into the subtle shifts in the market.
 This is extremely helpful during the vision development and planning processes.

-Their curiosity functions as an intuition of sorts and helps them proactively anticipate possible challenges.
+Their curiosity functions as an intuition of sorts and help them proactively anticipate possible challenges.
 This means effective strategic leaders constantly ask questions and try to understand the ‘why’ behind any changes that occur—whether that be internal or external.
 Shifts and trends tend to unfold over time, so those who are constantly learning about their environment, competitors, and potential challenges can be proactive in handling the changes.

 3. Strategic Learners embrace a collaborative mindset